ImagineCemeteries/ImagineCemeteries/240326_Manual/240325_dark_cloud.md

 most of you don't want to fight a war, you barely want to get out of bed everyday.

 We think the dark cloud is made up of a few different energies.
 The majority of that energy is "unholy."
 Cemetaries are holy groud, so thats why we think the cemetaries absorb the dark cloud.

+- water hose

+# Dark Cloud Characteristics
+The dark cloud is comprised of three components that we can sense:

+    1. The dark cloud's spiritual field

+        - This can be just as big as a cloud in the sky, this is what we are taking "chunks" out of.
+We sometimes refer to this as "spiritual smog".
+Before we discovered the Drave, eliminating the dark cloud was an endevour that took days, weeks, and even months.

+        - Getting caught in the dark cloud's web leads to lethargy and irritation.
+I have speculated that spiritual smog could be the cause of depression.

+        - Its so big its impossible to escape.

+    2. The dark cloud's tentacle

+        - The dark cloud has an infinite number of appendages that can feel like tentacles or cords attached to those they have captured.
+Generally these are attached to your head, right above the brain stem.
+It always seems to come from above, directly above your head.

+        - It is not permanently attached to you, quick motions such as side stepping or going for a jog will release you from its grasp, but the dark cloud is incessant and pervasive and will catch up to you when you stop.
+Again, its impossible to escape.

+    3. The dark cloud's nucleus

+        - The dark cloud's nucleus is basically its soul, or you can think of it like a brain.
+But it is slow thinking and slow moving; even if you are afflicted by the dark cloud, it doesn't even know we're talking about it right now.
+It is sentient, like a cranky senial person.

+        - I am not sure if this can be sensed by everyone, typically, the dark cloud just catches you in its web and generally ignores you.
+In my case, I was hell bent on destroying it, so during the last days it attacked me violently.

+        - To the best of my knowledge, after years of spiritual problems, the dark cloud can only cause chest pain.
+It does this by moving its tentacle from your head down into your chest and creating an energy that is close to a hot iron.
+The biggest threat that the dark cloud creates is lethargy and frustration, that you generally take out on your peers, friends and relatives.

+        - I can not emphasize enough that the dark cloud is both our biggest problem and our weakest enemy.
+The problem is that they are enourmous, and though I have been reffering to a singular dark cloud, there are many, each of which can have a tentacle attached to a single human.
+Eliminating them is time-consuming.

+What I'm teaching you to do here is how to eliminate the dark cloud.

+Everytime you try this
+- go to the cemetary first
+- do your meditation
+- go to the cemetary at the end

+After going through some of these energetic exercises, you

+This is when the dark cloud can become violent.

+I was attacked by the dark cloud at this point, but I also talked about nothing but how to eliminate the dark cloud for a year -- I believe it understood that I was the source of its destruction.
+I am not confident that every person in the dark cloud's web will experience the backlash that I did,

+I am also not confident that every dark cloud has a tentacle in every person.
+You are probably just caught in its spiritual field, so you may not need this step.
+You may not ever encounter the dark cloud's tentacle at all.

+Let it surround and absorb you, let it smother you then fall back to the Drave.
+Eventually you will destroy the majority of it and you can meditate on any stragglers.

+Once we can remove the dark cloud, and you are _sure_ its gone, then take the time to feel your feels.

+Assuming that you got this far, the dark cloud is "naked", it is only comprised of its nucleus and its tentacle.